mourjo/blog/_posts/2024-12-04-motivation-is-not-everything.md

 There are very few things that pay off as much as self-discipline and habit forming.

 > Some people say the most important thing a fighter can have is heart.
-Frankie'd say: show me a fighter who was nothing but heart and I'll show you a man waiting for a beating.
+Frankie would say, show me a fighter who's nothing but heart, and I'll show you a man waiting for a beating.
 >
 > -- Million Dollar Baby